vitessio/website/content/en/docs/22.0/reference/features/vindexes.md

 ### Unique and NonUnique Vindex

 A Unique Vindex is a vindex that yields at most one keyspace ID for a given input.
 Knowing that a Vindex is Unique is useful because VTGate can push down certain complex queries into VTTablet if it knows that the scope of that query can be limited to a single shard.
 Uniqueness is also a prerequisite for a Vindex to be used as Primary Vindex.

 A NonUnique Vindex is analogous to a database non-unique index.
-It is a secondary index for searching by an alternate WHERE clause.
+It is a secondary index for searching by an alternate `WHERE` clause.
 An input value could yield multiple keyspace IDs, and rows could be matched from multiple shards.
 For example, if a table has a `name` column that allows duplicates, you can define a cross-shard NonUnique Vindex for it, and this will allow an efficient search for users that match a certain `name`.

 ### Functional and Lookup Vindex

-A **Functional Vindex** is a vindex where the column value to keyspace ID mapping is pre-established, typically through an algorithmic function.
-In contrast, a **Lookup Vindex** is a vindex that provides the ability to create an association between a value and a keyspace ID, and recall it later when needed.
+A **Functional Vindex** transforms a column value into a keyspace ID using a defined algorithm for that vindex.
+This transformation is performed using a function, such as a hashing function or an identity function, which determines how the keyspace ID is derived from the column value.
+A **Lookup Vindex**, on the other hand, creates and stores associations between column values and keyspace IDs, allowing them to be recalled later.
 Lookup Vindexes are sometimes also informally referred to as cross-shard indexes.

-Typically, the Primary Vindex for a table is Functional.
-In some cases, it is the identity function where the input value yields itself as the keyspace id.
-However, other algorithms like a hashing function can also be used.
+Typically, a table's Primary Vindex is Functional.
+In some cases, it uses an identity function, where the column value is directly mapped (without transformation) to a keyspace ID.
+In other cases, a hashing function or another algorithm is applied.

-A Lookup Vindex is implemented as a MySQL lookup table that maps a column value to the keyspace id.
+A Lookup Vindex is implemented as a MySQL lookup table that maps a column value to keyspace IDs.
 This is usually needed when database user needs to efficiently find a row using a WHERE clause that does not contain the Primary Vindex.
 At the time of insert, the computed keyspace ID of the row is stored in the lookup table against the column value.

 ### Lookup Vindex types

 The lookup table that implements a Lookup Vindex can be sharded or unsharded.
 Note that the lookup row is most likely not going to be in the same shard as the keyspace id it points to.

 Vitess allows for the transparent population of these lookup table rows by assigning an owner table, which is the main table that requires this lookup.
 When a row is inserted into this owner table, the lookup row for it is created in the lookup table.
 The lookup row is also deleted upon a delete of the corresponding row in the owner table.
 These essentially result in distributed transactions, which traditionally require 2PC to guarantee atomicity.